21sagge/NotebookStore/README.md

 ## Project Structure

 -   `NotebookStore.Entities`: This project contains the entity models for the application.
-You can find it [here](../NotebookStore.Entities/NotebookStore.Entities.csproj).
 -   `NotebookStoreContext`: This project contains the DbContext and migrations for Entity Framework Core.
-You can find it [here](../NotebookStoreContext/NotebookStoreContext.csproj).
 -   `NotebookStoreTestConsole`: This is the console application that uses the above projects.
-You can find it [here](./NotebookStoreTestConsole.csproj).

 ## How to Run